 Public Transportation Apps’ APIs and Platforms: Maps, Scheduling, Trip Planning, and Mobile Ticketing

-Who hasn’t felt excited – and maybe a little paranoia – when going to an airport or bus station?
+Who hasn’t felt excited – and maybe a little paranoid – when going to an airport or bus station?
 We want our journey, whether business trip or vacation, to run smoothly from the very beginning.
 So, we try to remember whether we’ve locked doors, turned off home appliances, checked bags (again!) to make sure that passport and wallet are in place.
 Once we’re satisfied about these things, it’s time to think about our destination.
 How are we getting from the terminal to where we’re staying?
 Where’s the nearest public transport stop to a property?
 How much will it cost and how long does the ride take?
 A lot of questions arise that can be answered with several clicks or swipes.
 Public transit apps are here to help travelers navigate a city with the confidence of a local and save time.

+To create an outstanding user experience for locals and tourists, we’ve described the best practices of UX in transportation apps.
 In this article we’ll cover the main APIs and technology providers that help businesses implement core transit app features:

 - Scheduling and disruption tracking